 The two types of cloud deployment we are familiar with are:

 - run hundreds of instances of your application when needed, and shut them down when demand drops off

 - run your application in an environment with static resources, equivalent to a virtual machine

 RPM has been running in a backend server environment for decades.
-It is heavily dependant on being able to find a database path, configuration files, folder for spooling jobs, etc. These features describe a traditional hardware environment for any operating system, and it fits a virtual machine as well.
+It is heavily dependent on being able to find a database path, configuration files, folder for spooling jobs, etc. These features describe a traditional hardware environment for any operating system

 The secret to successfully deploying RPM in the cloud is to treat it like RPM is running on a virtual machine.